TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 ### Link application

+If you haven't unchecked the "Link automatically" checkbox during creation, your device will be automatically linked to the Application Server.
+You can skip this section in this case.

 In order to send uplinks and receive downlinks from your device, you must link the Application Server to the Network Server.
-In order to do this, create an API key for the Application Server by going to **API keys** in the left menu of your application, and then clicking **+ Add API Key**.
+To do this, create an API key for the Application Server by going to **API keys** in the left menu of your application, and then clicking **+ Add API Key**.

 In the API Key creation screen, enter a name for your linking API key and select the **Link as Application to a Network Server** right, then press **Create API Key**.